ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 touch app.js
 ```

-This app.js will do one thing: take the path to a file and an output
+This app.js will do one thing: take the path to an input and an output
-file, and then run the `node-minify` on this file.
+file, and then run the `node-minify` with these two arguments.

 ### Step 3, creating the NodeJS script